 Business owners that require their fleet vehicles to haul products have never had a viable electric equivalent to replace their combustion work trucks and vans—until now.
 While there have historically been options to do a retrofit or alternative fuel conversion to an existing truck or van, original equipment manufacturer (OEM) participation is now moving the market forward.
 The reality of an all-electric, revenue-generating commercial fleet is on the horizon.

 Most OEMs have been working toward making electrified fleets a reality for the past few years, but today, the rate to market is speeding up, as OEMs partner with corporations with zero-emission goals such as FedEx and Amazon.
-And as interest in and demand for this technology grows stronger, OEMs like Ford and GM are feeling confident enough to run full speed ahead with electrification.

 Now is the time to start planning for fleet electrification.
 Not sure where to start?
 This list of electric trucks and vans that are expected to hit the market in the next two years can help.
 One of these may become your fleet’s newest addition.